Debraj-Dey/Qr-Generator/README.md

 - The QR code will be displayed below the input field.
 - If the input field is empty when you click the "Generate QR code" button, an alert will prompt you to enter some text or a URL.
 - After generating the QR code successfully, a message will appear below the QR code indicating that the QR code has been generated.
+- Scan the generated QR using a scanner to get the text or URL.

 This QR code generator project utilizes the "_qrserver_" API to generate QR codes.
 The API is publicly accessible and allows you to create QR codes dynamically based on the content you provide.